 How do I add the Target Market graph to my Plan as well as my Pitch?

-If you'd like to have the finished graph appear in your full business plan (the one you create in the Plan tab of LivePlan), you can take a screenshot of the graph.
-(If you're not sure how to do that on your computer, this page should help.)
+You can take a screenshot of the graph if you'd like to have the finished graph appear in your full business plan (the one you create in the Plan tab of LivePlan).
+(If you need help with how to do that on your computer, this page should help.)